Iktomist/diatessaron/README.md

 Which translates:

-Is not the one who made the Outer the one who made the Inner?
+Did not the one who made the Outer make the Interior?

 Coupled with the hypnotic rhythms of the pauses, it's my favorite way to dip in to the Gospel.

-I'd memorize it, for sure.
-I'm sure my oration in any language would improve.
-It's very clear from the pauses that this version of the gospels was primarily seen as a read-aloud book for church services, otherwise knows as a lectionary.

 But don't try that at home -- the printed copy I worked from is not very good.
 I'll be making at least two or three different error checks as I typeset this book.
 At least wait until this repo is archived, someday, and my dual-language text+translation has been typeset and fully corrected.